How to Save Money on a Walt Disney World Vacation

 Save on Your Stay

-Disney’s Value Resort Hotels are themed and fun for kids at a great price.
+Disney’s Value Resorts are themed and fun for kids at a great price.
 We love Art of Animation.
 Pop Century and Allstar Movies are also pretty neat.
-Disney Resorts are a great option if you want to take advantage of extra park hours and dining plans.
-If you’re looking for a more ‘adult’ friendly hotel, check out the list of Good Neighbor Hotels which are all centrally located to Walt Disney World and are Disney approved.
-These are the cheapest option but won’t include transportation to the parks (some do) and Magic Hours.
+Disney Resorts are a great option if you want to take advantage of extra magic hours and Disney dining plan options.
+If you’re looking for a more ‘adult’ friendly hotel, check out the list of Good Neighbor Hotels which are all centrally located to Walt Disney World and are Disney approved but at cheaper prices.
+These offer the lowest prices but won’t include transportation to the parks (some do) and Magic Hours.
 If you’re traveling with a large party, check into house rentals in the Orlando area.
 They’re often a better bang for your buck and there are plenty of options that are close to Disney property.

 Walt Disney World savings secrets

-How to Save Money on Food at Disney World
+How to Save Money on Food Costs at Disney World

 You can also bring in a small soft cooler to save money on food at Disney World and pack lunches before hand.
 My kids love Uncrustables.
 For most of our trips, I pack two sandwiches for my kids with a fruit and a chocolate milk or juice box.
 I love this diaper bag from Petunia Pickle Bottom which has a small cooler section in the bottom.